-(TRENTON) – Amending the law named after a Jersey City detective tragically killed in 2014, legislation sponsored by Assembly Democrats Yvonne Lopez, Raj Mukherji and Angela McKnight increasing the penalties for the crimes of assaulting or disarming an armed security officer was given full Assembly approval Thursday, 76-0.
+(TRENTON) – Amending the law named after a Jersey City detective tragically killed in 2014, legislation sponsored by Assembly Democrats Yvonne Lopez, Raj Mukherji and Angela McKnight increasing the penalties for the crimes of assaulting or disarming an armed security officer advanced in the Assembly Judiciary Committee Thursday.

 Detective Melvin Santiago’s Law was enacted in 2016 and extended the Security Officers Registration Act (SORA) to armed security guards employed by private companies.
 It applied strict regulations imposed by the Division of State Police.
 Prior to the law, SORA only applied to guards employed by security guard companies.